Bringing kitchen brightness into the light

 decorative

-The perfect lighting setup includes dimmers for task, ambient, accent and decorative lighting.
-The ability to adjust the level of light in any room – not just the kitchen – is preferable.
-With all the work of preparation and cleanup before and after a meal, you need a bright space to make the entire process a bit easier.
+The perfect lighting setup includes dimmers for task, ambient, accent, and decorative lighting.
+The ability to adjust the light level in any room – not just the kitchen – is preferable.

 If you’re truly serious about being hands-on and making maximum use of light, consider hiring a lighting designer.
-If you already have a remodeling team it’s a no-brainer.
+If you already have a remodeling team, it’s a no-brainer.

-A specialist will analyze the kitchen layout, consider its design elements, factor in specifics such as ceiling height, natural light and surface finishes (and gauge their shine) to ultimately determine the amount, placement and strategy of space lighting.
-Can’t afford a designer?
-Check out the endless resources available online or in how-to books.
+A specialist will analyze the kitchen layout, consider its design elements, factor in specifics such as ceiling height, natural light, and surface finishes (and gauge their shine), and ultimately determine the amount, placement, and strategy of space lighting.

 bright counter